 - 1 tsp chaat masala

-- Combine potatoes, peas, coriander leaves, chaat masala, chilli powder, corn flour, salt in a bowl and mix well.
+- Combine potatoes, coriander leaves, chaat masala, chili powder, garam masala, salt in a bowl and mix well.

-- Coat prepared tikkis with breadcrumbs on all sides by rolling it in breadcrumbs filled plate..
+- Coat with breadcrumbs on all sides by rolling it in breadcrumbs filled plate.

-- Heat oil in a non-stick tava (griddle) on a medium flame and shallo fry the tikkis, till both sides are golden brown in colour.
+- Heat oil in a non-stick tava (griddle) on a medium flame and shallow fry the tikkis, till both sides are golden brown in colour.